-Last week, Google announced that it would do away with its "20% time" policy, a passion project nurturer that during the workweek.
+Last week, Google announced that it would do away with its “20% time” policy, a passion project nurturer that enabled employees to develop innovations like Gmail and AdSense during the workweek.

 Google may have decided it needed that 20% back from its employees, but other companies that adopted similar policies are finding that they still work for them.
 LinkedIn has InCubator, a program that gives engineers time away from their regular work to work on their own product ideas; Apple has Blue Sky, which allows some workers to spend a few weeks on pet projects; and Microsoft created The Garage, a space for employees to build their own products using Microsoft resources.

 Some programs (like Google’s) were about soliciting new ideas for the company; others (like Microsoft’s) were simply about letting employees roam free.
 Either way, they grew out of an era when engineers were in high demand, and it was simpler to start a tech company with a small amount of easy-to-acquire seed capital.
 The logic went that it was better to have a talented engineer, even if you had only 80% of their attention.

 This sort of thinking is no longer only about technology companies.
 MTV recently surveyed Millennials on their work habits, and found that 78% believe it’s important to have a side project that could become a different career.
 And companies of all types, from investment banks to ad firms, are now known to be explicitly tolerant of side-entrepreneurship.

 Now these companies are seeing what that openness sows: Many startups’ origin stories involve founders who launched their company while working elsewhere, then quit to pursue their passion full-time.
 In part that’s because “trying to amass slivers of slack time into something meaningful is hard to do,” says Chris Trimble, professor at Tuck School of Business at Dartmouth College.
 The policies gave employees a taste of freedom, as well as the frustration of not being able to fully embrace it.